cdsittampalam/documentation/docs/Partner API.md

 ### Add Trusted Party

-Using the `company_id` of John Doe Group, you add ACME Corp as a trusted party.
-For the trusted party of `type` that is `company`, you specify the web address.
+Using the `company_id` of John Doe Group, you add ACME Corp as a Trusted Party.
+For the Trusted Party of `type` that is `company`, you specify the web address.

 Using the `company_id` of ACME Corp, you add a user as a trusted party for that company, and state the email address.
 In this example, you add the email address of Izumi Katsuyoshi [IKatsuyoshi@gmail.com].